-If you have ever wanted to grow your favorite strain, you’re in luck!
-At WayofLeaf, we have developed hundreds of articles dedicated to providing the best steps and tips to grow cannabis strains.
-Today’s piece is a growing guide for White Rhino.
+If you have ever wanted to learn how to grow your favorite strain, you’re in luck!
+At WayofLeaf, we have hundreds of growing guides, helping you expertly cultivate cannabis strains.

-One thing that cultivators have learned is that the method of growing weed significantly alters the end result.
-Therefore, you will likely grow a very different White Rhino strain in soil than a friend would in a hydroponics setup for example.
+One thing to remember is that the method you use to grow cannabis significantly alters the end result.
+Therefore, you may grow a White Rhino strain in soil that differs from one a friend grew hydroponically.

-White Rhino is certainly not a strain for amateurs.
-The high hits you fast and early, and users tend to experience a cerebral high coupled with a powerful body buzz.
-It is known as an expensive strain and has strong sedative effects.
-Along with a major head rush, you will feel happy and invigorated for a couple of hours.
+White Rhino’s effects are fast-acting.
+Users generally experience a cerebral high coupled with a powerful body buzz, followed by potent sedative effects.
+Along with a significant head rush, users report feeling happy and invigorated for a couple of hours.

 Tip #3 – Best Growing Techniques for White Rhino

-A hydroponic system means you do not work with soil.
-Although soil is weed’s natural growing environment, there are several disadvantages:
+Although soil is cannabis’s natural growing medium, there are several disadvantages:

-- The quality of the soil has a huge bearing on the outcome.
+- The quality of the soil has a massive bearing on the outcome

 With a hydroponics system, you use an inert growing medium such as Rockwool or coco coir.
 It is a good option for experienced growers who understand how to feed their marijuana plants.
 It is a trickier proposition for novices because you are solely responsible for adding nutrients.
 A high-quality soil, on the other hand, should give your plants all the nutrients they need.

-If you are growing White Rhino indoors, consider a Sea of Green (SOG) setup if you have limited space in the grow room.
+If you are growing White Rhino indoors, consider a Sea of Green (SOG) setup if you have limited space.
 SOG is a growing technique that forces plants to flower at an early stage.
 In general, you will force flowering after White Rhino has been in the vegetative stage for just two weeks.
 Here is a simple SOG overview: